 Disadvantages of RFID Technology

-- Short Range - The absence of an active antenna means that passive tags have an extremely short frequency range.
+- Short Range - The absence of an active antenna means that a passive tag has an extremely short frequency range.
 Tags operating in low to a high frequency may have a maximum communication range of 2 feet.
 If they’re using a very high frequency they may get up to 20 feet, but that’s still a relatively short range.

 - Limited Storage - Even most non-volatile memory requires power to keep its contents from degrading.
 Without an onboard battery, passive tags can’t store much information.

-- Requires Reader - Passive types of RFID tags require a high-powered reader to even power on.
+- Requires Reader - Passive types of a RFID tag require a high-powered reader to even power on.

 - No Sensors - Most sensors require constant power to operate and possibly need memory to store data.
 This makes passive tags unsuitable for most sensing applications.